-O.2 Ethical approval
+P.2 Ethical approval

-As described in Chapter 2 ethical approval was granted by a Multi-centre Research Ethics Committee (MREC) for all aspects of the survey protocol, including blood sample collection by venepuncture, measurement of blood analytes and for storing blood sample residues for potential use in future analyses related to nutrition and health.
+As described in appendix B ethical approval was granted by a Multi-centre Research Ethics Committee (MREC)

+^a for all aspects of the survey protocol, including blood sample collection by venepuncture, measurement of blood analytes and for storing blood sample residues for potential use in future analyses related to nutrition and health.

-The ethical approval allowed for a maximum of 35.1mL of blood to be taken from participants aged 16 years and over, a maximum of 21.1mL from children aged 7 to 15 years and a maximum of 10.9mL from children aged 1.5 to 6 years.
+The ethical approval allowed for a maximum of:

+- 34.9mL of blood to be taken from participants aged 16 years and over

+- 21.5mL from children aged 7 to 15 years

+- 11.1mL from children aged 1.5 to 6 years

 A number of the analytes measured in the blood are known to be unstable.
-To ensure prompt stabilisation of the blood sample, suitably located and resourced field laboratories were approached within each geographical area to process part of the blood sample from each participant within two hours of venepuncture.
+To ensure prompt stabilisation of the blood sample, suitably located and resourced field laboratories were approached within each geographical area to process part of the blood sample from each participant within 2 hours of venepuncture.
 The recruitment of all field laboratories was subject to the signing of a service level agreement including pre-agreed remuneration for the services provided.
 Where field laboratories were located within the National Health Service (NHS), their Research and Development (R&D) department was contacted to seek approval for the laboratory to take part in processing; in most cases formal approval was not required.